The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 What We Don't: Other options on the market are more powerful

 This sleek tool from Nurse Jamie is designed to clean your skin while it unclogs your pores.
 It comes with three extremely easy-to-use features: Cleanse, enhance, and extract.
 The first is pretty self explanatory—just pair the setting with your favorite cleanser.
-The second setting should be used in tandem with your favorite skincare products; it'll help push the actives deeper into the skin.
+The second setting should be used in tandem with your go-to skincare products; it'll help push the actives deeper into the skin.
 The third, while optional, is really where you'll get to work on your blackheads.
 And because there's no suction, you're less likely to irritate the skin—just start off with soft pressure.

 Number of Attachments: 1 (does not need to be replaced)